fayaz-modz/dbox/README.md

 ### Prerequisites

-- Go 1.21 or later
+- Go 1.23 or later
 - crun or runc installed
+- **For Docker-like experience without sudo: Set up the `dbox` group** (see Group Setup section below)
-- Root or appropriate permissions for container management
+- Root permissions only needed for initial group setup

 ### From Binary